maxaeon/EQ-bench/docs/persisting_constructs.md

 For the early prototype we use **option 2**.
 A GitHub Actions workflow runs on issue events and periodically.
 It gathers all open issues labeled `construct` and writes their content to `data/construct_submissions.json`.
-The same JSON is also copied to `docs/construct_submissions.json` so the website can display the latest submissions.
-Both files are committed back to the repository so changes are visible in pull requests.
+This JSON file is committed back to the repository so changes are visible in pull requests and can be loaded directly by the website.

 Each record includes an `axes` field listing the relevant SERA skills (e.g., `"sense, explain"`).
 Pages like `sense.html` filter constructs by reading